Causes Of IBS: 9 Interesting Theories.

 [SIBO= Small Intestinal Bacterial Over Growth].

-What if they decided to behave differently?
+What if they started to act out?

-Small Intestinal Bacterial Overgrowth (SIBO) is linked to IBS. but the research is conflicting:[REF | REF |REF]
+Small Intestinal Bacterial Overgrowth (SIBO) has been linked to IBS, but the research is mixed:[REF | REF |REF]

 A- Carbohydrates:

-FODMAP= “Fermentable Oligo, Di, Monosaccharides, And Polyols.”
+FODMAP stands for “Fermentable Oligo, Di, Monosaccharides, And Polyols.”

 And